-The ADS1258 provides 16 analog inputs, which can be configured in combinations of eight differential inputs or 16 single-ended inputs, and provides an additional five internal system measurements.
-Taken together, the device allows a total of 29 possible channel combinations.
+The ADS1158 provides 16 analog inputs that can be configured in combinations of eight differential inputs or 16 single-ended inputs.
+The device also provides an additional five internal system measurements.
+Taken together, the device allows a total of 29 possible channel measurements.
 The converter automatically scans and measures the selected channels, either in a continuous loop or pulse-step fashion, under the control of the START pin or Start command software.
 The channels are selected for measurement in registers MUXDIF, MUXSG0, MUXSG1, and SYSRED.
-A write command to any register resets the internal channel pointer to the highest priority channel (see Table 13).
+When any of these registers are written, the internal channel pointer is set to the channel address with the highest priority (see Table 10).

-DRDY asserts low when the channel data is ready; see Figure 54 and Figure 53.
+DRDY asserts low when the channel data are ready; see Figure 41 and Figure 40.
 At the same time, the converter indexes to the next selected channel and, if the START pin is high, starts a new channel conversion.
 Otherwise, if pulse converting, the device enters the Idle mode.

-For example, if channels 3, 4, 7, and 8 are selected for measurement in the list, the ADS1258 converts the channels in that order, skipping all other channels.
+For example, if channels 3, 4, 7, and 8 are selected for measurement in the list, the ADS1158 converts the channels in that order, skipping all other channels.
 After channel 8 is converted, the device starts over, beginning at the top of the channel list, channel 3.